 Welcome to the blog, Colorado Preppers.
 Prepping doesn't mean we think the apocolypse is coming or the earth will blow up.
 It simply means that we are preparing for any eventuality that may strike here in Colorado (USA) ... from swine/bird flu to blizzards to global financial collapse to loss of income and more. // Come learn with us about things like water purifying and collecting, inventory checks and more.
-However, we are NOT political and not affiliated with any specific religion or group. // Say a big Colorado welcome to our new authors!
-Anybody else interested in posting to this blog once or twice a week?
-Please e-mail E-Mail vikkibooks (at) yahoo DOT com!
+However, we are NOT political and not affiliated with any specific religion or group. // FOR MORE INFORMATION, PLEASE GO TO WWW.SURVIVAL-COOKING.BLOGSPOT.COM OR TO FIND OUT ABOUT MY BOOKS ON THESE AND OTHER TOPICS, GO TO WWW.VIKKI-LAWRENCE-WILLIAMS.BLOGSPOT.COM

 Inventory Check: Rice